zeejayym/apex-liveapi-documentation/content/docs/References/envelopemessages.md

 {{< /table >}}

 ### Response
 Message used to indicate the response to a request made to the API.
-Only the requesting part will receive this message and this message is only sent if the request required an acknowledgement by setting `withAck` to true in the Request object.
+Only the requesting part will receive this message and this message is only sent if the request required an acknowledgement by setting `withAck` to `true` in the Request object.
 This message is always sent within a `LiveAPIEvent` and never on its own to allow any applications to have a uniform method of reading events over the wire.

-{{< alert context="warning" text="If `success` is true, it does not mean that the Request has finished or that it was completed correctly.
+{{< alert context="warning" text="If `success` is `true`, it does not mean that the Request has finished or that it was completed correctly.
 In this case, it means that it was successfully received and contains no issues (it is a well-formed request)." />}}

 {{< table "table-striped-columns" >}}